wieslawsoltes/Dock/docs/dock-context-locator.md

 ## `ContextLocator` dictionary

 `ContextLocator` is a `Dictionary<string, Func<object?>>` mapping an identifier to a factory method.
-Each entry returns the object that becomes the `DataContext` of the dockable with the same `Id`.
+Each entry returns the object that becomes `dockable.Context` (often used as a view `DataContext`) for the dockable with the same `Id`.
-Populate this dictionary before calling `InitLayout` or loading a layout with `DockSerializer`.
+Populate this dictionary before calling `InitLayout`, including when you initialize a layout loaded with an `IDockSerializer`.

 ```csharp
 public override void InitLayout(IDockable layout)